Whamo12/burp-101-presentation/README.md

 # burp-101-presentation

-A generic 101 presentation about Burp Suite Community focused
+A generic Burp 101 training course for developers, QA testers, and automation testers.